grishavak/PaCNet-denoiser/README.md

 - **gpu_usage** - GPU usage: <br>
                   0 - use CPU, <br>
                   1 - use GPU for nearest neighbor search, <br>
-                  2 - use GPU for whole processing (requires large GPU memory)
+                  2 - use GPU for whole processing, requires large GPU memory (about 20-30GB)
 - **max_frame_num** - limit for maximum number of denoised frames in each video sequence in the set.
 Default: *85*.
 - **[--silent]** (flag) - don't print "done" every frame.